 These consolidated financial statements have been prepared on a basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
 These consolidated financial statements do not reflect any adjustments that may be necessary should the Company be unable to continue as a going concern.
-The Company incurred a net loss of \$2,786,007 during the year ended December 31, 2011 [2010 - \$1,282,200] and, as of that date, has a working capital deficiency of \$837,149 [2010 - \$341,357] and a cumulative deficit of \$43,117,050 [2010 - \$40,331,043].
+The Company incurred a net loss of \$2,786,007 during the year ended December 31, 2011 and, as of that date, has a working capital deficiency of \$837,149 and a cumulative deficit of \$43,117,050.
 Recurring sources of revenue have not yet proven to be sufficient.
 The Company needs to obtain additional financing to enable it to continue operations.
 In the absence of additional financing, the Company may not have sufficient funds to meet its obligations.
-Management continues to monitor the cash needs and is considering various alternatives to raise additional financing [see note 21].
-However, management is reasonably confident, but can offer no guarantee, that it will be able to secure the necessary financing to enable the Company to continue as a going concern.
+Management continues to monitor the cash needs and is considering various alternatives to raise additional financing to enable the Company to continue as a going concern.
 The factors noted above indicate the existence of a material uncertainty that may cast significant doubt on the ability of the Company to continue as a going concern.
 If the going concern basis is not appropriate, material adjustments may be necessary to the carrying amounts and/or classification of assets and liabilities and the net loss for the year reported in its consolidated financial statements.